 - The work is mainly office based or in computer laboratories, although full or part-time remote working is becoming increasingly common.

 - Projects may be undertaken alone or in small teams.

 - Women are currently underrepresented in this profession and gender imbalance across the IT industry as a whole is a recognised issue.
 Steps are being taken to redress the balance.
 Women who want to work in technology should visit Women in Technology for information and jobs.

 - Depending on the nature of the business, travel within a working day or absence from home at night may be required.
 This is more likely with consultancy work.
 More travel is involved in installation and implementation work.

 Although this area of work is open to all graduates, applicants will be expected to have some technical ability.
-The following subjects may increase your chances:
+Having studied one of the following subjects may increase your chances of employment: